pusher/websockets-from-scratch-tutorial/README.md

 Upon initializaton, a `TCPServer` object, will be created with our host and port options - though it will not run until we '`accept`' it.

-On calling `#connect`, our `WebSocketServer` will constantly be listening for incoming websocket requests on a separate thread.
+On calling `#connect`, our `WebsocketServer` will constantly be listening for incoming WebSocket requests on a separate thread.
 It will be responsible for validating incoming HTTP requests, and sending back a handshake.
-If a handshake can and has been made - that is, if `send_handshake` returns `true` - it will yield a `WebsocketConnection` to the block supplied, as shown in the example above.
-If `send_handshake` returns `false`, the server will not create the `WebsocketConnection` instance and will just carry on listening for new requests.
+If a handshake can and has been made - that is, if `send_handshake` returns `true` - it will yield a `WebsocketConnection` to the `block` supplied, as shown in the example below.
+If `#send_handshake` returns `false`, the server will not create the `WebsocketConnection` instance and will just carry on listening for new requests.

 ```ruby
 class WebsocketServer